discourse/discourse-subscriptions/README.md

 ### Products

 A Product describes what the user gets when they subscribe.
-It has a *name* and *description* and most importantly, it is associated with a Discourse User Group.
+It is basically a user group on your website.
+A product has a *name* and *description* and most importantly, it is associated with a Discourse User Group.

 A product can have one or more *plans*.

 ### Plans

-A Plan is how you charge your users for the Product.
+A Plan determines how and when you charge your users for the Product.
 Plans have *rates*, *billing intervals* and *trial periods*.
 A Product may have multiple Plans.
 For example: a yearly and a monthly Plan with different pricing.
 You can't change plans much once they are created but you can archive them and create new ones.

 Together, Products and Plans make up Subscriptions.

 ## Getting started with Discourse Subscriptions

+To begin, you can install this plugin and try it out in test mode.
+You can disable the navigation link in settings while you're testing.

 ### Set up your Payment Gateway.